CarlosMacaneta/laravel-api-sanctum/README.md

 ## Run API

+- On your terminal:
+  - composer install
-- On your terminal: php artisan serve, then <http://localhost:8000> will be started.
+  - php artisan serve, then <http://localhost:8000> will be started.
 - To stop server: ctrl + c or command + c

 ## License